 Dr. Houston, visiting assistant professor of Religious Studies at Stetson University, holds a PhD in Religion from Florida State University.
 His research focus is Muslim Ethics.

 Dr. Moret is an assistant professor of Religion at Florida State University where he earned a PhD in Religion.
 He shas a special interest in Muslim Ethics.

 Dr. Ranganathan is a Beamer-Schneider SAGES Fellow in Ethics in the Philosophy Department at Case Western Reserve University.
 He has a Ph.D. in Religious Studies from Indiana University and works in Christian Ethics.

-The colloquy aims to cultivate an environment of inter-religious collaboration and shared inquiry that will produce fresh scholarship on key issues of interest.
-The group will convene at the 2019 and 2020 joint annual meetings of the Society of Christian Ethics, the Society of Jewish Ethics, and the Society for the Study of Muslim Ethics and produce original manuscripts that contribute to the future of religious ethics.
+The colloquy aimed to cultivate an environment of inter-religious collaboration and shared inquiry that will produce fresh scholarship on key issues of interest.
+The group convened at the 2019 and 2020 joint annual meetings of the Society of Christian Ethics, the Society of Jewish Ethics, and the Society for the Study of Muslim Ethics.
+Members were tasked with producing original manuscripts that contribute to the future of religious ethics.